psyinfra/HTCAnalyze/CONFIG.md

 low_usage = 0.75 # everything under 75% is considered "wasting sources"
 bad_usage = 1.2 # everything over 120% is considered "overusing sources"

+# be careful with this
+[search]
+keywords = gpu
+extend = false
+# if set, searches is extended with these keywords:
+# [err, warn, exception, aborted, abortion, abnormal, fatal]

 [features]
 summarise = False
 analyse = False